zkat/genfun/README.md

 'prototype-friendly' means that it doesn't keep references from methods to objects, so they will be garbage collected normally even if a method has been directly defined on them.

-### Notes

-Right now, `genfun.js` is mainly a proof of concept and porting of old Sheeple code.
-No real optimization has been done on dispatch, so you can expect it to crawl under any real strain.
-Once optimized, the system would ideally be just as fast as a singly-dispatched system when only one argument is specialized, while still providing the flexibility to dispatch on multiple arguments when desired.